mattmakai/fullstackpython.com/source/content/pages/11-misc/1103-change-log.markdown

 ## 2014
 ### October
+* Always adding new links to the best resources.
+More resources for deployments, web analytics and Flask.
 * More API creation and consumption resources.
 * Merged a bunch of pull requests that cleaned up spelling and grammar errors.
 Thank you contributors!